cs3org/reva/README.md

 ### 2.x versions

 The ``edge`` branch is used to develop the next version of this project.
-The edge branch implements the CS3Apis differently and is not compatible to master.
-Releases from edge are tagged as 2.x.x versions following [semver](https://semver.org/).
+The edge branch is based on a new concept named "Spaces" and a new set of the CS3APIs are being implemented, making it **not compatible** with `master` branch.
+Releases from `edge` are tagged as *2.x.x* versions following [semver](https://semver.org/).

 ## Run it using Docker